 It was during that first encounter in February of 1965, that they committed to a partnership in human transformation, and in the brainstorming sessions and discussions that followed, they launched the human potential movement.
 George would go on to become deeply involved in Esalen Institute.

 His childhood in a segregated South motivated him to begin a series of interracial transformative experiences in partnership with Price Cobbs, held at Esalen’s coastal setting.
-The 24-hour encounter not only pushed the boundaries of social reform, but also emphasized the importance of long-term practice for transformation to take hold.
+The 24-hour encounter not only pushed the boundaries of social reform but also emphasized the importance of long-term practice for transformation to take hold.

-During his seventeen years as senior editor for Look Magazine, George covered the Civil Rights Movement, politics, foreign affairs and social change, while winning an unprecedented number of national awards for education writing.
+During his seventeen years as senior editor for Look Magazine, George covered the Civil Rights Movement, politics, foreign affairs, and social change, while winning an unprecedented number of national awards for education writing.
 Driven by the belief that all of us have untapped potential to be our best selves, George became even more involved in the Human Potential Movement as vice president, and then president, of Esalen Institute.

-In 1970, he took up the practice of aikido, and would go on to earn a fifth-degree black belt and co-found the internationally known aikido school, Aikido of Tamalpais.
+In 1970, he took up the practice of aikido and would go on to earn a fifth-degree black belt and co-found the internationally known aikido school, Aikido of Tamalpais.
 George studied not only aikido as a martial art but also what his first teacher, Robert Nadeau, called “energy awareness.”
-He began giving workshops in 1972, developing it into Leonard Energy Training (LET) in 1974.
+He began giving workshops in 1972, developing them into Leonard Energy Training (LET) in 1974.
 Through these experiences, George began laying the groundwork for Integral Transformative Practice.

 Visit our ITP Library for more of George’s presentations on the path of practice and realizing your full potential.